Servo Setup and Test

 sleep(0.5)

-Homing Test Script
+Homing Script

-popup("Ready for Test2?", title="Servo Test2", blocking=True)
+popup("Ready for Homing?", title="Servo Test2", blocking=True)

 popup("Moving axis to ZERO", title="Servo Test2", blocking=True)